The Course Exam Center (CEC) offers proctoring for:

 Please note that tests from other colleges, placement tests, THEA, Accuplacer, and CLEP tests are administered at the Assessment Center located in the Student Commons.

-Before students can take an exam at the ATC, their instructor first has to contact the center to make arrangements for test proctoring.
-The ATC only administers exams that are accompanied by a Testing Form (PDF) with guidelines from the instructor.
+Before students can take an exam at the CEC, their instructor first has to contact the center to make arrangements for test proctoring.
+The CEC only administers exams that are accompanied by a Testing Form (PDF) with guidelines from the instructor.

 Students must present a valid picture ID.
 No picture ID.
 No test.
 No exceptions.

-Students are responsible for knowing the ATC hours of operation.
+Students are responsible for knowing the CEC hours of operation.
 Students should verify hours posted at the center and online before taking a test, as they may occasionally be subject to change.

 Students must plan responsibly to arrive with adequate time to complete their test.
 Students should keep in mind that there may be a waiting period during peak testing times.